What Is an Invoice Number? Formats & Best Practices

 FAQs

-Does it have to be sequential invoice numbers?
+Does an invoice number have to be sequential?

 Can invoice numbers include letters?